10 Best Safari Hats For The Bush

 Filson Tin Packer Hat safari hat

 The Tin Packer is a great go-to all-around safari hat for women and is the perfect item to add to your safari clothes for women.
-Filson makes a great product, which is no exception with the tin packer hat.
-It’s water-repellent and wear-resistant, so it will last for many years.
+Filson makes a great product, which is no exception with the Tin Packer hat.
+It’s water-repellent and wear-resistant so it will last for many years.

-Shop For Tin Packer
+Tin Packer

 Conner Hats Men’s Bounty Hunter ($46)